senpl/Fit-workout-fast/Privacy Policy.md

-# Workouts'N'Rest Privacy Policy
+# Wrkt’N’Rest - TRAIN WITH VIDEO (Workouts'N'Rest) Privacy Policy

 Effective Date: 10.09.2025

-Workout'N'Rest (“the App”) is a fitness application that helps users follow exercise routines and rest intervals.
+"Wrkt’N’Rest" - TRAIN WITH VIDEO (also known as Workout'N'Rest, and Workouts'N'Rest) (“the App”) is a fitness application that helps users follow exercise routines and rest intervals.
 The App provides video content from YouTube to demonstrate exercises.

 ## Permission and Access